vfarcic/vfarcic.github.io/devops24/README.md

 * [eksctl](https://github.com/weaveworks/eksctl)
 * [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) (follow the instructions from the "**install aws-iam-authenticator for Amazon EKS**" section in [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html))

-Please make sure that you have **AWS admin permissions**.
-If in doubt, use your personal instead of a corporate account.
+Make sure that you have **AWS admin permissions**.
+If in doubt, use your personal instead of a corporate account (they are often too restrictive).

-You'll also need a [Docker Hub account](https://hub.docker.com/).
-Please register if you haven't already.
+You'll need a [Docker Hub account](https://hub.docker.com/).
+Please register, if you haven't already.

 Execute the instructions that follow to confirm that the prerequisites are met.
 If using Windows, run the commands from GitBash.